 The HCC Foundation, Inc. offers more than 80 scholarships.
-Scholarship applications are available from February 1 through the middle of March in the Foundation office, Academic Affairs, division offices and online at www. hccscholarships.org.
+Scholarship applications are available from February 1 through the middle of March online at www. hccscholarships.org.
 For more information, visit the Foundation office (DON 170) or call (413) 552-2182.

-Health Services FR 101, (413) 552-2401
+Health Services FR 105, (413) 552-2401

-The Student Health Services Office (FR 101) is staffed by a registered nurse.
+The Student Health Services Office (FR 105) is staffed by a registered nurse.
 Available services include first aid treatment, medical referrals, and information on how to develop and maintain a healthy lifestyle.